 Goals: Understanding of electro- and magneto- statics and dynamics; relevance to physical systems; strengthen tools of vector/tensor calculus; applying multivariate/tensor calculus and special mathematical tools (e.g.\ Green’s functions and the multipole expansion).
 These goals are to enhance students’ mathematical reasoning, critical thinking, and analytical reasoning.

 - Grade type: Letter grade A–F

 - C 65–74%

 - 50% Homework

 Homework, tests, and final exam

-Homework assignments will be announced via the course web site, and they must be turned in by midnight on the due date.
+Homework assignments will be announced via the course web site, and they must be turned in by 11:59PM on the due date.
 Late homework will be penalized 20% per day (exceptions and extensions permitted with good cause).
-Homeworks and exams can be submitted in person, or electronically as PDFs or JPGs via the course web site (electronic submission is preferred).
+Homeworks and exams should be submitted as PDFs or JPGs via the course web site.
 Homework must be easy to read: please clearly write down your name and the problem set number, do not use a red pen.
 The midterm and final exam will be open-book and open-notes, and a calculator will be permitted.

 There is no strict attendance requirement, but you are strongly advised to attend class.
 Attendance has a strong correlation with performance.
 I recommend that you read the book sections in advance and come ready to participate.
 If you miss an exam or cannot turn in homework, please inform me beforehand and get a doctor’s note if applicable.
 Absences from tests count as zeros, unless they are justified.
 If you must be absent during a test for a University sponsored event, you must discuss this with me before the test date.